aaron-grau/curic/javascript/readings/rails-api.md

 	0.	request routing (router and controllers), and
 	0.	rendering the user interface (views).

 While Rails certainly excels at all these things, we're now moving into the next iteration of our web-application stack: client-side rendering.
 Going forward, we'll be applying more and more Javascript when rendering our pages to create dynamic content.
 This means that we'll be relying on Rails HTML views less and less.
-Eventually, our Rails **endpoints** (controller actions) will stop serving HTML and only serve database information (as `json`) to be used by our client-side rendering scripts.
+Eventually, our Rails **endpoints** (controller actions) will stop serving HTML and only serve database information (as `json`) to be used by our client- side rendering scripts.
 When a web server provides non-UI formatted information like this, we call it a **web API**.

 ## What is an API?